 What is Ladderless Gutter Cleaning?

-Ladderless gutter cleaning is one of those terms that home improvement centers use to get people to buy devices that will help with gutter cleaning when someone can’t get up on a ladder to clean the gutters themselves.
+Ladderless gutter cleaning is one of those terms that home improvement centers use to get people to buy devices that will help with cleaning your gutters when someone can’t get up on a ladder to clean the gutters themselves.

 If you’re not sure you want to make the investment in ladderless gutter cleaning, but still want clean gutters, then microfiltration gutter guards may be a better option.
 The state-of-the-art micromesh technology found in MasterShield gutter guards can permanently put an end to clogged gutters, saving you from even having to think about cleaning your gutters ever again.

-That may be worth more to you than any ladderless gutter cleaning tools you could possibly buy.
+That may be worth more to you than any ladderless cleaning tools you could possibly buy.

 Chapter Two: Gutter Cleaning Tools